Information and Particle Physics: Discussion

 \section{Discussion}

+The Standard Model of particle physics, though immensely succesful, still leaves a number of questions unanswered, such as the reason for the smalless of neutrino masses.
+As a consequence many ``beyond the standard model" approaches have been attempted in the literature, for example invoking extra dimensions or fields, to provide some answers.
+The different framework we have investigated here, the information-theoretic approach, has been successfully used in other domains \cite{Buc,Buc1}.
+Instead of assuming a specific dynamics for the hypothesized new microphysics, one uses existing variables (in this case the wavefunction) to parametrise our uncertainty of the potential new physics.

 Compared to our previous study \cite{Ng1}, the present information-theoretically motivated approach to generalising quantum evolution equations for spinors gives more restrictive structures with fewer assumptions.
 Firstly, we find that while the basic linear equations are first order in derivatives, the generalisations are necessarily nonlinear and involve higher derivatives.
-These higher derivative equations will then imply extra degrees of freedom, corresponding to more massive modes in addition to the usual modes of the linear equation \cite{Ng1}.
+These higher derivative equations will then imply extra degrees of freedom, corresponding to more massive modes in addition to the usual modes of the linear equation \cite{Ng1}; these modes should manifest themselves at higher energies.

 Our information-theoretic framework further suggests that if there is any new physics at higher energies corresponding to a quantum mechanical nonlinearity, then it is simultaneously Lorentz violating.
 We think, as in Ref.\cite{Par2}, that the converse is likely to be true: Lorentz violation implying quantum mechanical nonlinearity.